Link Building

-5 Debunked Link Building Myths Sabotaging Your Campaign
+12 Debunked Link Building Myths Sabotaging Your Campaign

 The importance of effective link-building for SEO campaigns is undeniable.
 Unfortunately, misconceptions can have a seriously negative impact on the success and sustainability of building links.

-The aim of this blog is to dispel these myths in order to ensure successful strategies that consider all relevant factors and align with Google’s current approach.
+The aim of this blog is to dispel these building myths in order to ensure successful strategies that consider all relevant factors and align with Google's current approach.
 We will demonstrate how essential it is to develop holistic, evidence-based approaches when implementing linking opportunities into your Search Engine Optimization strategy successfully.

-High Link Velocity Contribute to Manual Penalties
+Myth 1: High Link Velocity Contributes to Manual Penalties

 Source